-The aquatic periphyton and phytoplankton chemistry data product provides chlorophyll a, pheophytin, total carbon, total nitrogen, total phosphorus, δ^{13} C, δ^{15} N and δ^{34} S of the bulk algal community.
-Microal-gae are sampled three times per year at each NEON aquatic site (AD[06]); periphyton are sampled at all sites, while seston are sampled in wadeable streams and phytoplankton are sampled in lakes and rivers.
+The aquatic periphyton and phytoplankton chemistry data product provides chlorophyll a, ash-free dry mass, pheophytin, total carbon, total nitrogen, total phosphorus, $\delta^{13}$ C, $\delta^{15}$ N and $\delta^{34}$ S of the bulk algal community.
+Microalgae are sampled three times per year at each NEON aquatic site (AD[06]); periphyton are sampled at all sites, while seston are sampled in wadeable streams and phytoplankton are sampled in lakes and rivers.
 Starting in 2018, seston samples are only analyzed for chlorophyll and pheophytin.
 Sampling dates are based on a combination of variables, including hydrology in streams or ice on/ice off dates in lakes, accumulated degree days (temperature), and riparian greenness (phenology).
 For additional information see sampling design NEON Aquatic Sampling Strategy (AD[06]) and protocol AOS Protocol and Procedure for Periphyton and Phytoplankton Sampling (AD[07]).
+Starting in 2018, only chlorophyll, pheophytin, and ash-free dry mass data are collected from seston samples in wadeable streams.
+Prior to 2018, seston records include the full suite of chemistry data.
+Starting in 2024, field samples are composited by habitat type prior to laboratory analysis.